Catholic Faith and Reason

 Hot Item #1:

-Prayer and Reform of our Lives is called for by the Coronavirus crisis around the world and for world peace.
+Prayer and Reform of our Lives is called for by the crises facing the Middle East and around the world and the threats to world peace.

 Picture